 MORE INFO: http://www.demokritos.gr/?lang=en

-The Polytechnic University of Turin is an Engineering and Architecture University based in Turin: Established in 1859, it is the oldest Technical University in Italy.
-The SMaLL group (http://www.polito.it/small), which stands for multi-Scale Modeling Laboratory, will be involved in the NanoInformaTIX project.
+Politecnico di Torino (POLITO) is a public university based in Turin: Established in 1859, it is the oldest technical university in Italy (http://www.polito.it).
+The university offers several courses in the fields of Engineering, Architecture and Industrial Design to more than 33,500 students, including more than 850 PhD students.
+The SMaLL group (http://www.polito.it/small), which stands for multi-Scale Modeling Laboratory, is involved in the NanoInformaTIX project.
 This group has been active for many years in modelling bio/nano-technologies and colloidal suspensions by various approaches, including atomistic, coarse-grained and Lattice Boltzmann models, and model-order reduction techniques.
-The NanoInformaTIX Working Team is composed by one Full Professor, one Associate Professor, one Researcher (RTD-A) and one Post-Doc to be enrolled.
-POLITO with lead the WP3 about “Material modelling” and will directly responsible for molecular dynamics (MD) simulations, coarse-grained MD (CGMD) simulations and continuum simulations.

 Warrant Hub SpA is consultancy services company that provides full-spectrum consulting in business finance.
 Warrant Hub SpA has been active since 1995, growing over the years to become a leader in its sector today.
 WG Business Units work in synergy with its Innovation Lab to give their clients the best support tools for the success of their business initiatives and to assist them in the preparation and management of strategic projects: business projects, research projects, training and technology transfer activities, under National and International support frameworks.